Getting Started

 Quick Start

-Get up and running in four steps.
+Get up and running in three steps.

 Install the CLI